WHO WE ARE

 Christopher Dalbom (L '12)

 Christopher Dalbom is a Senior Research Fellow at Tulane University Law School and the Assistant Director of the Institute on Water Resources Law and Policy at the Law School.
-After graduating from Tulane Law School in 2012 he worked for one year as a Senior Research Fellow at the Tulane Institute on Water Resources Law and Policy.
+Prior to coming to Tulane, Christopher served in the Peace Corps in El Salvador and studied cultural geography in Louisiana and Virginia.
+He has a JD (with Environmental Certificate) from Tulane University, an MA (Geography, Anthropology minor) from Louisiana State University, and a BA (Geography, History minor) from the University of Kansas.
+After graduating from Tulane Law School in 2012 he has filled multiple roles at the Tulane Institute on Water Resources Law and Policy.
 As Assistant Director, he supervises and coordinated the work of postgraduate fellows and student reseachers.
-Christopher has done extensive work on legal and policy issues relating to interstate water compacts, Mississippi River management, the RESTORE Act and other revenue streams associated with the Deepwater Horizon disaster, and coastal and water management.
+Christopher has done extensive work on legal and policy issues relating to interstate water compacts, Mississippi River management, the RESTORE Act and other revenue streams associated with the Deepwater Horizon disaster, community resilience, and coastal and water management.
 He currently leads Institute efforts to draft a comprehensive water code for Louisiana.
-Prior to coming to Tulane, Christopher served in the Peace Corps in El Salvador and studied cultural geography in Louisiana and Virginia.
-He has a JD from Tulane University, an MA from Louisiana State University, and a BA from the University of Kansas.
+Additionally, he is Assistant Director of the Tulane Center for Environmental Law, a member of the Summer Externship Faculty, and an Adjunct Assistant Professor who co-teaches the Seminar on Coastal and Wetlands Law.

 Senior Research Fellow